firebolt-db/godocs/docs/Overview/understanding-engine-fundamentals.md

 ---
 layout: default
-title: Understanding engine fundamentals
+title: Engine fundamentals
 description: Learn how Firebolt compute engines are decoupled from database storage for maximum flexibility and performance.
 parent: Overview
 nav_order: 3
 ---

-# Understanding engine fundamentals
+# Engine fundamentals
 {: .no_toc}

 Firebolt engines are attached to databases.
 Each engine provides isolated and assured compute and storage capacity that you can use for different workloads and queries.